nus-cs2103-AY2324S1/ip/docs/README.md

 | `event holiday/from5pm/to3 Jan, 12pm`                  | <span style='color: red;'>**INVALID** input no whitespace _around_ `/from` and `/to`</span>                                                                                          |
 | `event holiday /from 1 Jan /to 3 Jan, 12pm`            | <span style='color: red;'>**INVALID** input either `/from` or `/to` has time but the other does not</span>                                                                           |
 | `event holiday /from 1 Jan 12pm /to 3 Jan, 12pm`       | <span style='color: red;'>**INVALID** date time input, missing comma</span>                                                                                                          |

-See [date time parsing errors](#date-time-parsing-errors) if using the given correct examples above gives you errors.

 > Don't worry about making formatting errors when using Oreo.
 Oreo is helpful and is more than happy to provide precise
 > help when there is any improper syntax.
 Use the in-app `help event` for further guidance when using the app.